RFA0608/QQS3C/README.md

 3. Download and install SDK to click 'Download Quanser SDK for Windows' in "Attention Windows" section.
 4. If you do not touch any option during installing, you can find 'quanser_api' word in "Program Files/Quanser/Quanser SDK/python" path.
 Just check this file.
 5. Enter the url [quanser](https://github.com/quanser/Quanser_Academic_Resources), download library(whole things) and unzip proper path(like document).
-6. In the QQS3C "interaction/plant/py/hardware", activate venv which is python virtual enviroment.
+6. In the QQS3C "interaction/plant/py/hardware", activate venv which is python virtual enviroment before we activated.
 7. Make sure venv is on, write (**VERY IMPORTANT: Anything on Quanser requires this, so it must be installed**)
   ``` powershell
     python -m pip install --upgrade --find-links "C:\Program Files\Quanser\Quanser SDK\python" "C:\Program Files\Quanser\Quanser SDK\python\quanser_api-2025.11.1-py2.py3-none-any.whl"